nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * 	CLI (Command-Line Interface): A text-based interface where users can type commands to interact with the system
-* Customer: An individual whose details (e.g., name, phone number, email) are stored in the system for tracking purposes
+* **Customer**: An individual whose details (e.g., name, phone number, email) are stored in the system for tracking purposes
-* Tag: A label or keyword that can be associated with a customer to categorize or describe them (e.g., “vegetarian”, “loyalty-programme”)
+* **Tag**: A label or keyword that can be associated with a customer to categorize or describe them (e.g., “vegetarian”, “loyalty-programme”)
-* Parameter: Information provided by the user as part of a command, such as name, email, or phone number
+* **Parameter**: Information provided by the user as part of a command, such as name, email, or phone number
-* CSV (Comma-Separated Values): A common format for storing and exchanging tabular data, where each row represents a record, and each field is separated by a comma
+* **CSV** (Comma-Separated Values): A common format for storing and exchanging tabular data, where each row represents a record, and each field is separated by a comma

 --------------------------------------------------------------------------------------------------------------------